|

 intelligent, and amazingly powerful

 speaker.
-It's sad how TV destroys his image.
+It's sad how TV and the liberals destroy his image.
 I got about 2

-minutes to speak directly with him before his speech.
+minutes to speak directly with him and shake his hand before his speech.
 It's amazing

 how many guys there were around him in dark suits -- he should have felt